erikw/restic-automatic-backup-scheduler/README.md

 ## Setup Cron
 <img height="64" width="64" src="https://unpkg.com/simple-icons@v6/icons/clockify.svg" />

+> [!NOTE]
-☝ **Note** There are many different cron [implementations](https://wiki.archlinux.org/title/Cron) out there and they all work slightly different.
+> There are many different cron [implementations](https://wiki.archlinux.org/title/Cron) out there and they all work slightly different.

 Any system that has a cron-like system can easily setup restic backups as well.
 However if you system supports any of the previous setups, those are recommended over cron as they provide more features and reliability for your backups.